 Action Municipal Tax

-Since October 2020, TWERES has been running an online counter for owners of second homes in De Panne, Knokke-Heist, Koksijde and Middelkerke who wish to contest the municipal tax on second homes or tourist accommodation.
+Since October 2020, TWERES has been running an online counter for owners of second homes in De Panne, Knokke-Heist and Koksijde who wish to contest the municipal tax on second homes.

-Since October 2020, TWERES has been running an online counter for owners of second homes in De Panne, Knokke-Heist, Koksijde and Middelkerke who wish to contest the municipal tax on second homes or tourist accommodation.
+Since October 2020, TWERES has been running an online counter for owners of second homes in De Panne, Knokke-Heist and Koksijde who wish to contest the municipal tax on second homes.

 The initiative of TWERES is directed against the tax on second homes or tourist accommodation in municipalities where no additional personal income tax is levied at the expense of the registered residents.
 In these municipalities, owners of second homes are taxed heavily in a discriminatory manner.
 Judgments of the Court of Appeal in Ghent (concerning Koksijde), condemning this practice, stood up before the Court of Cassation.
 A judgment of the Court of Appeal in Ghent of 24 December 2019 (concerning De Panne) was not further contested by the municipality.

 TWERES realises that the tax on second residences in other coastal municipalities – e.g. Ostend, Blankenberge or Nieuwpoort – is also very high.
 For all sorts of reasons of a purely legal nature that mainly have to do with the way in which these municipalities justify the tax on second residences, the chances of success of legal actions in the coastal municipalities mentioned are much lower.
 That is why the initiative of TWERES is limited for the time being to De Panne, Knokke-Heist, and Koksijde.